A great question and one I am often asked is, “How can I increase the level of Emotional Intelligence or EI in my team?”

 First things first – ensure your awareness of self and others is high.

-If you want to be leading and assisting in increasing EI you need to lead by example.
-Really master your conflict management, emotional control and social awareness so you are not just aware of and managing your emotions, but alo understanding the emotions of others.
+If you want to be leading and assisting in increasing EI, you need to lead by example.
+Really master your conflict management, emotional control and social awareness, so you are not just aware of and managing your emotions, but also understanding the emotions of others.
 Demonstrate this day to day, to your team and those around you.

 There is an analogy that says “a piano student can be taught to play Minuet in G, but he won’t become a modern-day Bach without knowing music theory and being able to play with heart.”

-When there is emotional intelligence as team it all about the small acts that make a difference.
+When there is emotional intelligence as a team, it's all about the small acts that make a difference.

 A few key tips:

 These are basically relationship guidelines that can be agreed as a team and after time will be followed at a subconscious level—the actual of identifying, agreeing and getting buy into these norms.

 A great framework to create team norms:

 - Look at what successful norms are already in place based on your past experience as a team, ensure this link to your current team values.